Recognizing the Security Implications of the New Normal

 Data breaches and ransomware attacks have become so common that they virtually warrant their own news segment.
 Despite their frequency, these threats remain dangerous.
 Organizations that become complacent risk extensive damage.

 As per the Ponemon Institute, the average cost of a data breach rose by 10% to $4.24 million from 2020 to 2021.
-This represents the largest single-year cost increase in
+This represents the largest single-year cost increase in the past seven years.

 Enterprise security teams are constantly battling advanced tactics, techniques, and procedures (TTPs) employed by threat actors.
 A proper balance of effective tools and capable security analysts is essential to address these threats, but this balance is more often the exception than the rule.